rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-Origin Resource Sharing (CORS)/Same-origin Policy/Introduction.md

 The same-origin policy is a browser security mechanism that was defined to control access to data between web applications.
-For example, it aims to prevent a shopping application from accessing the response from your banking application during payment.
+For example, it aims to prevent a shopping application from accessing the resources from your banking application.

 The following table shows how the same-origin policy will be applied if the `http://normal-website.com/example/example.html` tries to access other origins¹: